 – holds up to weather better than other lap siding materials

 – very heavy material, benefits significantly from expert installation

 – may have moisture build up below the surface, due to improper installation

 – middle of the road in terms of budget, but very expensive compared to vinyl

 While there is, practically speaking, one viable option for stucco, it has many sub-options.
-Being a texture oriented material, and the characteristic trait, there are really options galore.
+Being a texture-oriented material (the characteristic trait), there are really options galore.

 Dashing and Coloring

 Because stucco is all about texture, the sub-options are somewhat basic.
 This allows for a whole lot of variation, via colors and additional materials (think minerals) in the stucco.
 Dashing can mean various things, but essentially is changing the form (or texture) of the stucco facade to a desired result.

 While that is broad, it covers color dashing, texture variations and then what is referenced as pebbledash (or roughcasting).
 With the later, instead of only cement/plaster as the facade, the material is mixed with pebbles, or shells, or other minerals to blend a design (and texture) that is bolder than a single color.